soffes/sstoolkit/Readme.markdown

 ## Demo

-[SSCatalog](https://github.com/samsoffes/sstoolkit/tree/master/SSCatalog) is included with SSToolkit.
-There is an iPhone application target and an universal iPad/iPhone application target to demonstrate the various features of SSToolkit.
+[SSCatalog](https://github.com/samsoffes/sscatalog) is an example application of various SSToolkit features.
+It is an universal iPad/iPhone application.

 ## Links